abend0c1/da/README.md

 ## FUNCTION

-The DA rexx procedure disassembles the AMBLIST output (or indeed any printable hex) that you are currently editing with ISPF/EDIT.
+The DA REXX procedure disassembles the AMBLIST output (or indeed any printable hex) that you are currently editing with ISPF/EDIT.

+The DAB REXX procedure does the same thing but does not use ISPF/EDIT, so it can be run in TSO, batch, or even on Linux or Windows.

 This can be very handy for mainframe sites that have somehow lost the source code to an important executable.
-All you need to do is run the DA edit macro against the output from an AMBLIST module listing of the executable.
+All you need to do is run DA or DAB against the output from an AMBLIST module listing of the executable.
 It is an iterative process, but at the end of the day you will have an assembler source file that, when assembled, should recreate the executable load module.

-With some effort it should also be possible to reconstruct an equivalent high level language (COBOL, PLI, etc) source file from the assembly language source.
+## OVERVIEW

+DA is the interactive version of the disassembler and DAB is the batch version.
+The interactive version uses ISPF/EDIT and is generally more convenient to use on z/OS.
+DAB can be run in TSO or batch and, because it does not use ISPF/EDIT, it can also be run on Linux and Windows.

 *   If DA is invoked outside of the ISPF editor then it will generate and edit an AMBLIST job that you can